p-gvntt/llm-hells-kitchen/README.md

 - **YouTube Transcript API**: Automated transcript extraction
 - **Food.com Dataset**: 500K+ recipes for recommendation training

+## ⚖️ Legal Disclaimer

+This project is for educational and portfolio demonstration purposes only.
+Users are responsible for:
+- Ensuring they have permission to process YouTube content
+- Complying with YouTube's Terms of Service
+- Respecting celebrity personas and not using for commercial impersonation
+- Following applicable dataset licensing terms

+This is a personal portfolio project and not intended for commercial use.

 ---

 **"Right, you muppet!
 Follow the bloody instructions and you might actually cook something decent!"** 🔥